Last Updated on by Michael Brockbank

 NOTE: Not all themes will have a sidebar available.
 This is up to the developer and the layout of your website.
 Luckily, it’s not all that difficult to change your theme should you want sidebars.
 You can also install certain plugins to add a sidebar to themes that don’t have one.

-Once you’re done inputting all the data, click the “Save” button at the bottom of the widget.
+Once you’re done, click the Update button on the top right of the Widgets page.

 Author WIP Progress Bar is now showing on your WordPress blog.